celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/valora-accounts.md

 4. Use the account address to get the wallet address (EOA)

 The first two steps are covered extensively in [this guide](../../../developer-resources/contractkit/odis.md).

 To get the account address (step 3) you can use the [Attestation contract method `lookupAccountsForIdentifier`](https://github.com/celo-org/celo-monorepo/blob/e6fdaf798a662ffe2c12f9a74b28e0fa1c1f8101/packages/sdk/contractkit/src/wrappers/Attestations.ts#L472).

 To get the wallet address from the account (step 4) you can use the [Account contract method `getWalletAddress`](https://github.com/celo-org/celo-monorepo/blob/e6fdaf798a662ffe2c12f9a74b28e0fa1c1f8101/packages/sdk/contractkit/src/wrappers/Accounts.ts#L318).

+It may also be necessary to lookup the data encryption key (ex. [for comment encryption](../transactions/tx-comment-encyption.md)).
+This key can similarly be queried with the account by using the [Account contract method `getDataEncryptionKey`](https://github.com/celo-org/celo-monorepo/blob/e6fdaf798a662ffe2c12f9a74b28e0fa1c1f8101/packages/sdk/contractkit/src/wrappers/Accounts.ts#L310).

 You can view a working example of this all tied together in [the `celocli` command `identity:get-attestations`](https://github.com/celo-org/celo-monorepo/blob/master/packages/cli/src/commands/identity/get-attestations.ts).